danielathome19/AP-Computer-Science/Notes/Unit_05.md

 }
 ```

-The first line of every function is known as the **Method Header** or function signature, since it tells us all core details about the function (ideally).
+The first line of every function is known as the **Method Header** or function signature since it tells us all core details about the function (ideally).
 That is, consider the following method header:
 ```java
 public static int getRandomInt(int min, int max)